 What is the impact of Brexit on divorce and family law?

 The European Union (Withdrawal) Act became law on 26th June 2018.
-As things stand, we will be leaving the EU on 31st October 2019.
+As things stand, we will be leaving the EU on or before 31st January 2020.

 There is still absolutely no clarity as to the effect this will have on divorce and family law.
 It is not top of the Government’s legislative agenda.